Vail Ski Resort: 1970s

 Vail hosted the Alpine World Championships in 1989 and co-hosted with nearby Beaver Creek in 1999.

 1990s

 Vail Associates bought Vail, Breckenridge, Keystone, and Heavenly in California in 1996.

+In 1998, the resort was attacked by the eco-terrorist group Earth Liberation Front, who set fire to it and caused over $12 million in damage.

 The 1999 Alpine World Ski Championships were held in Vail/Beaver Creek.

 2000s

 In 2004, the original Lionshead skier bridge was replaced with a newer, wider bridge.

 A new plaza was opened at Vail Village in 2008.
 On February 27, 2010, one of the original black diamond trails into Vail Village, International, was renamed Lindsey's to honor Vail's Olympic gold medalist Lindsey Vonn.
 The trail is next to Giant Steps and one of two flanking the defunct Giant Steps lift line.

 2010s

 In 2010, Leitner-Poma constructed another high-speed quad in the Back Bowls.
 The High Noon Express (#5) replaced a Doppelmayr triple chairlift that had been in use since 1979 and was the resort's 17th high-speed quad to be built.

 In 2011, Vail opened a new ski-in/out fine dining restaurant at mid-Vail.
 The Tenth, built between the Wildwood Express and the Mid-Vail facility, is named for the famed US Army division that trained nearby and several Vail founders once belonged.

 By 2012, Vail's original high-speed quads from Doppelmayr were beginning to show their age and were due to be upgraded.
 The first to go would be the Vista Bahn Express, which as part of Vail's 50th anniversary celebration was replaced by a Leitner-Poma ten person gondola.
 Gondola One (#1) provides a fast, warm and sheltered ride between Vail Village and the Mid-Vail area.

 For the 2016–17 season, the Sun Up lift was replaced with a high–speed quad by Leitner-Poma.
 The lift was also renumbered as lift No. 9, instead of lift No. 17, as Vail sought to plug numbering gaps in their lift system.
 With the installation of the Sun Up Express (#9) lift, all major uphill lifts on the mountain are high–speed detachables, and the only fixed grip lifts are Cascade Village, Gopher Hill and Little Eagle.

 For the 2017–18 season, Vail built their third high speed six pack when it contracted Leitner-Poma to upgrade the Northwoods Express (#11) lift, which at that point was the remaining lift servicing Patrol Headquarters that had not yet been upgraded.